 In January 2012 I resigned from the Chair of Llandudno & Colwyn Bay Marksmen, the following year I gave up Shooting altogether to devote more time to my Photography.
 I still shoot but these days with a Camera...

 I use three Nikon body's with different Lenses, this makes it a whole lot easier and quicker than always swapping the Lenses over on one Body and it also reduces the possibility of dust and grit getting onto the Camera Sensor when changing Lenses...

 In 2014 I was invited to be a Second Shooter for a local (and very busy) Documentary Wedding Photographer.
 Weddings is a subject I always insisted I would never do but having been a second photographer at over 100 Weddings to date I can honestly say I am thoroughly enjoying it and may consider shooting Weddings Professionally in the not too distant future...

 I use mainly Lightroom with Photoshop and Photomatix to make final edits.

-My Black & White images as "Dark and Moody"
+My Black & White images have kindly been described as "Dark and Moody"

 My Landscape photos as "Beautiful and Stunning"